peterlafferty/orchestra-walkthrough/walkthrough.md

 ## Service Account
 A service account will be used to grant access to Google Cloud Platform from DV360.

-For simplicity you can use the `Compute Engine default service account`.

 Run the following command to see the current service accounts:

 ``` bash
 gcloud iam service-accounts list --project={{project-name}}
 ```

-Take a note of this email address as you will add it to DV360.
+Take a note of the default service account email address as you will add it to DV360.

 [Read more](https://cloud.google.com/iam/docs/service-accounts) about service accounts in the documentation.
 ## Display and Video 360 Setup
-Using the service account's email address [create a new user in DV360](https://support.google.com/displayvideo/answer/2723011?hl=en).
+Using the service account email address [create a new user in DV360](https://support.google.com/displayvideo/answer/2723011?hl=en).

 ### Account Configuration
 Give the new user the following: